 Doha Guides Team regularly reviews this article to ensure the content is up-to-date and accurate.
 The last editorial review and update were on 9 September 2023.

 Immunizations protect children from preventable illnesses, and the Ministry of Public Health (MoPH) offers several vaccines that are given at an early age.
 Each vaccine has a specific timing to ensure its effectiveness.

-Qatar follows the World Health Organisation’s vaccine schedule and in accordance with the child’s age.
-Vaccination Schedule for children in Qatar is uniform across the country and in all hospitals and clinics.
+Qatar follows the World Health Organisation’s vaccine schedule and is in accordance with the child’s age.
+The vaccination schedule for children in Qatar is uniform across the country and in all hospitals and clinics.

 Vaccinations are considered one of the most successful interventions in the field of public health.
 Vaccinations contribute to strengthening the immune system in the child’s body very effectively and thus provide him with protection from infectious diseases that may lead to serious diseases, results and complications that may amount to disability and death.

 The main vaccinations are given at an early age, and the vaccine must be given within a certain period to ensure its effectiveness since each vaccine has a specific time; for example, the measles, rubella and mumps (MMR) vaccine is not usually given before the first year of the child’s life in order to be effective in combating the disease.

 Accordingly, the Department of Health Protection and Communicable Disease Control and the expanded immunization program in the State of Qatar have developed an advanced and modern child immunization program.

 The National Vaccination Committee is also constantly reviewing and making adjustments to the vaccination schedule in accordance with the trends in disease prevention in the country.

 What All Diseases Are Vaccinated For in Qatar